radius-project/design-notes/architecture/2024-08-bicepdeployment-controller.md

 #### Jon can deploy cloud (Azure or AWS) resources defined in Bicep manifests using Kubernetes tools

 Jon is an infrastructure operator for an enterprise company.
 His team manages a production application that is deployed on Kubernetes and uses cloud resources.
-Jon wants to declare all dependencies for his application in Kubernetes manifests, including cloud resources.
+Jon wants to declare all dependencies for his application in Kubernetes manifests, including cloud resources while leveraging Radius for its useful features.
 He installs Radius on his cluster and uses the rad CLI to generate a custom resource from his Bicep manifest.
 Jon applies the custom resource to his cluster, and Radius deploys the cloud resources defined in the Bicep manifest.
 If he wants to update or delete the cloud resources, he can do so by re-applying the updated custom resource or deleting the custom resource.

 #### Jon can deploy Radius resources defined in Bicep manifests using Kubernetes tools